-And I think we have to spare no effort to help the Iraqis feel an effective security force.
-I notice you said, Secretary Wolfowitz, that the Iraqi forces are -- they're gaining some confidence.
-I hope we take advantage of reminding, even though it's water under the bridge since then, but I don't know why we don't have a massive effort to train Iraqis using the offers that were originally offered by the French and the Germans and others, give them a way to buy in.
-American-trained -- we're already doing it in Jordan -- American-trained -- Arab forces training the Iraqis because I think you're right, this is an essential, overwhelming need.
+And I think we have to spare no effort to help the Iraqis field an effective security force.
+I notice you said, Mr. Secretary Wolfowitz, that the Iraqi forces are gaining some confidence.
+I hope we take advantage of reminding, even though it's water over the bridge -- or excuse me, under the bridge since then, but I don't know why we don't have a massive effort to train Iraqis using the offers that were originally offered by the French and the Germans and others; give them a way to buy in.
+American trained -- we're already doing it in Jordan -- American-trained Arab forces training the Iraqis, because I think you're right, this is an essential, overwhelming need.
 And I think we have to spare, as I said, no effort to help the Iraqis field this force.
-And we should be inviting European and American-trained Arab officers to participate in that training beyond what we've done.
+And we should be inviting European- and American-trained Arab officers to participate in that training beyond what we've done.

-And last thing and I'll end.
-The president, I think, also has to make a gesture as dramatic and consequential as the symbolic damage done when in fact the prison scandal broke.
+And lastly, Mr. President (sic), and I will end -- the president I think also has to make a gesture as dramatic and consequential as the symbolic damage done when in fact the prison scandal broke.

-And I believe, Mr. Chairman, that I think we should be -- and I know you've heard me say this before -- I believe the president should find and go to both these secretaries and say, "Find me the remaining 100 or 200 most qualified men and women we have in the government that have any background in quasi-military police work."
+And I believe, Mr. President -- Mr. President -- I believe, Mr. Chairman, that I think we should be, and I know you've heard me say this before, I believe the president should find and go to both these secretaries and say find me the remaining 100 or 200 most qualified men and women we have in the government that have any background in quasi-military police work.
 Go vet every one of the 8,000 prisoners.
 Release every damn one that's not a security risk if there's a doubt.
 Be seen to be releasing them.

 Sit down with the interim government.
-Ask them what plan for permission -- because we want to ask their permission -- to bulldoze down that damn prison.
-Bulldoze it to the ground.
+Ask them what plan for permission -- because we want to ask their permission to bulldoze down that damn prison, bulldoze it to the ground.
 That will cause us big problems finding room for 2,000 people somewhere.

-And ask them, what do they want for this symbol of tyranny?
+And ask them what do they want for this symbol of tyranny?
 Do they want a new institution of their choice on that spot?
-The biggest school, a university, a hospital, what do they want?
+The biggest school, a university, a hospital?
+What do they want?
 I think our gestures have to be as grand as the damage done.

-And I think we should state clearly that we're willing to bring American forces home, once Iraqis and you have (ph) can handle their own security and there's a legitimate government.
+And I think we should state clearly that we're willing to bring American forces home once Iraqis -- and you have -- can handle their own security and there's a legitimate government.

-So, folks, despite the fact I am very, very concerned about the state of affairs, I still think, quote, "this is winnable."
-But I do think it is not staying the course.
-It is changing the course, in order to be able to stay to be successful.
+So folks, despite the fact I am very, very concerned about the state of affairs, I still think, quote, this is winnable.
+But I do think it is not staying the course; it is changing the course in order to be able to stay to be successful.

-I apologize to my colleagues for not being here in time to make that at the beginning, and I'll hold my questions until the end, and I thank you, appreciate you listening.
+I apologize to my colleagues for not being here in time to make that at the beginning and I'll hold my questions till the end, and I thank you.
+I appreciate you listening.

-Thank you, Senator Biden.
-Senator Chafee?
+SEN. LUGAR: Thank you, Senator Biden.

+Senator Chafee.

-Thank vou, Mr. Chairman.
+SEN. LINCOLN CHAFEE (R-RI): Thank you, Mr. Chairman.
+Welcome gentlemen.

-Welcome, gentlemen.